asn80/grafana-sqldb-datasource/README.md

 # grafana-sqldb-datasource

-SQL DB database is the datasource of Grafana 3.0, which provides the support of both of MySQL and PostgreSQL as a backend database.
+SQL DB database is the datasource of Grafana 3.0, which provides the support of MySQL, PostgreSQL and ClickHouse as a backend database.

 ## Features

 ### 1. Query Editor

-Forked from influxDB plugin, this datasource frontend has been implemented.
+Forked from InfluxDB plugin, this datasource frontend has been implemented.
 Therefore, you can issue SQL queries in the same manner as in influxDB.

 (Defining with query editor)<br>
 ![Query Editor](https://github.com/sraoss/grafana-sqldb-datasource/wiki/images/query-editor.png)